esm-bundle/new-repo-instructions/README.md

 *If this is your first time working on esm-bundle, please [create a Github issue](https://github.com/esm-bundle/new-repo-instructions/issues/new) to be added to [this esm-bundle Github team](https://github.com/orgs/esm-bundle/teams/repo-authors).
 Once you are on the team, you will be able to create repositories into the esm-bundle organization.
 Until then, create repositories in your own Github account and then transfer them once you are given access.*

+1. Make sure you know the name of the Github repo that you will create.
+This should be exactly the same as the package name on npm.
+If the package has an npm scope (`@`), use the [syntax](https://github.com/DefinitelyTyped/DefinitelyTyped#what-about-scoped-packages) used by DefinitelyTyped (`__`) to name the package.
+Do not put `@` in the repo name.
-1. Create repo from https://github.com/esm-bundle/autopublish-template.
+1. Create a repo from https://github.com/esm-bundle/autopublish-template.
 You do this by going there and clicking on "Use this template"
 1. Ensure you are using node@>=13.2.0.
 You can check by doing `node --version`.
 If you use [nvm](https://github.com/nvm-sh/nvm), you can switch to the correct version of node via `nvm use`
 1. `yarn`
 1. `yarn remove autopublish-template`